bennetthub500/personal/_portfolio/AQ_KBHandle.md

 Knowledge Base Content for Handle mobile app

 The content is a mix of feature use instructions and content about the app's design.
 The goal for the app was to utilize productivity best-practices to improve the user’s daily email, to-do and calendar performance.
-It was originally hosted in Freshdesk.

 **Usage:**  Published in the Handle Freshdesk knowledge base, and also utilized as canned answers to email support questions.